Sports Management Salary: A Guide

-Jacob Imm is the assistant director of communications in the North Central College Office of Marketing and Communications.
-He has 12 years of collegiate communications experience and has worked with hundreds of college students.
+Jacob Imm is the associate director of communication in the North Central College Office of Institutional Communication.
+He has 13 years of collegiate communications experience and has worked with hundreds of college students.
 He has a bachelor’s degree from the University of Notre Dame and a master’s degree from Northern Illinois University.

 This article was updated on July 18, 2023.